 The Isle of Man is a hub for a number of other sporting contests and festivals attracting competitors from around the world, not just motorsport activities.
 Every year it attracts hundreds of people daring to test their skills against the Island's incredibly tough natural terrain.

-If you’re a really keen mountain biking enthusiast, the prestigious Manx Telecom End 2 End race in September each year should definitely be on your list.
-Running a direct, 75km route over mountains and through forests from the northern-most point of the Island, the Point of Ayre, to the southern-most at The Sound, it’s enough to test even the most accomplished rider!
-Always over-subscribed, make sure you get your entry in early.
+If you’re a really keen mountain biking enthusiast, the prestigious Bikestyle Isle of Man End 2 End challenge in September each year should definitely be on your list.
+Running a direct, 75km route over mountains and through forests from the northern-most point of the Island, the Point of Ayre, to the southern point in Port Erin, it’s enough to test even the most accomplished rider!

-Two other famous cycling endurance races are the Microgaming Lighthouse Challenge and the Shoprite Mountain Challenge.
-The Lighthouse Challenge takes place in July 2014, with either solo riders or teams of three or four competing over one of three course distances - 160km, 85km or 56km.
+Two other famous cycling endurance races are the Microgaming Lighthouses Challenge and the Isle of Man Cycle Challenge.
+The Lighthouses Challenge takes place in July 2018, with either solo riders or teams of three or four competing over one of three course distances - 160km, 85km or 56km.
 One of the toughest physical tests the Isle of Man can offer, this is an extremely popular event with locals and visitors alike.

-British Olympic Cycling legend, Chris Boardman MBE, holds the record for the Mountain Challenge, which has remained unbroken since 1993, having completed a lap of the iconic 37.73 mile TT Mountain Course in 1 hour, 23 minutes and 54 seconds.
-His nearest competitor is Manx Olympic Gold medal-winning star, Peter Kennaugh, who completed his fastest lap in just 1 hour and 26 minutes on his home circuit.
-The September event is either a solo or seven-leg time trial around the TT course, beginning at the TT Grandstand on Glencrutchery Road.
+In 2015, Manx Olympic Gold medal winning star Peter Kennaugh MBE, broke Chris Boardman's 22 year record for cycling a lap of the iconic 37.73 mile TT Mountain Course in 1 hour, 23 minutes and 48 seconds.
+The Mountain Challenge takes place in September and is either a solo or seven-leg time trial around the TT course, beginning at the TT Grandstand on Glencrutchery Road.